-Net Profit is a measure of profitability of the company after taking into consideration all costs incurred during an accounting period.
-Net profit is also referred to as net income, net earnings, bottom line, profit after tax (commonly known as PAT) etc.
+Net Profit is a measure of the profitability of the company after taking into consideration all costs incurred during an accounting period.
+Other names for net profit are; net income, net earnings, bottom line, profit after tax (commonly known as PAT), etc.

 Meaning of Net Profit

-In simple words, it is the money left over after paying off all expenses including cost of goods sold, selling and administrative expenses, operating and non-operating expenses, depreciation, interest payments, preference dividend (if any) and taxes.
+In simple words, it is the money left over after paying off all expenses, including the cost of goods sold, selling and administrative expenses, operating and non-operating expenses, depreciation, interest payments, preference dividend (if any), and taxes.
 Net income is reported on the income statement (profit and loss account) and forms a key indicator of a company’s performance.
-Financial analysts find out net profit margin for their analysis and comparison purposes.
+Financial analysts determine the net profit margin for their analysis and comparison purposes.

 What is an Income Statement?

-An income statement is the summary of a company’s financial performance over a specific period of time.
-It is one of the three important financial statements used to analyze a company’s performance.
+An income statement summarizes a company’s financial performance over a specific period of time.
+It is one of the three important financial statements which we use to analyze a company’s performance.
 The other two are the balance sheet and the cash flow statements.
-An income statement is also called a profit and loss statement, statement of income or statement of operations.
+Other names of the income statement are; profit and loss statement, statement of income, or statement of operations.